Khan/wonder-blocks/packages/wonder-blocks-modal/docs.md

 ### Example: Disabling backdrop dismission

 By default, `ModalLauncher` allows you to close the modal by clicking on the overlay/backdrop window.
-Somethimes you might need to disable it, and to to this, you can set `backgropDismissEnabled` to `false`.
+Somethimes you might need to disable it, and to to this, you can set `backdropDismissEnabled` to `false`.

 ```js
 import {StyleSheet} from "aphrodite";